mtedwards/WhiteNight14/plugins/wordpress-backup-to-dropbox/readme.txt

 In short, this is a feature! :-)

+= Does the plugin backup the WordPress databse? =

+It sure does.
+Your database tables will be dumped to a SQL file that can be used to import into a database when you need to restore or move your website.

 = Where are my database backup files located? =

-The database is backed up into two files named '[database name]-backup-core.sql' and '[database name]-backup-plugins.sql'.
-These files will be will be found at the path 'wp-content/backups' within the App folder of your Dropbox.
+The database is backed up into a file named '[database name]-backup.sql' and can be found at the path 'wp-content/backups' within the App folder of your Dropbox.

-The first file contains all the core WordPress tables and data and the second contains tables and data related to your plugins.
-Sometimes your second file will not have any data in it because most plugins will store their data in the wp_options table.

 = Wow!
 My second backup was heaps faster.
 Why is that? =